Creator: William Shakespeare

 - Crystal Dragon Jesus: In non-Christian settings, the names may be pagan, but the doctrines and practices are Christian.

-- Deadpan Snarker: Hamlet, Benedick & Beatrice, Feste, Mercutio...
+- Deadpan Snarker: Hamlet, Benedick and Beatrice, Feste, Mercutio...

 - Double Entendre: Lots and lots and lots.
 Your high school teachers did not mention half of them, probably on purpose.

 - Get Thee to a Nunnery: Hamlet is the Trope Namer.
-(Many of his plays are absolutely bawdy, but language has changed so much that modern audiences will not understand this; can seriously impact the comedies, in particular, which lose a lot of their humour) There is at least one version of the script meant for reading that directly points out the particularly obscure double meanings to aid modern readers, along with showing stage actions.
+Many of his plays are absolutely bawdy, but language has changed so much that modern audiences don't catch this; which can seriously impact the comedies, in particular, which lose a lot of their humor.
+There are several versions of the script meant for reading that directly point out the particularly-obscure double meanings to aid modern readers, along with showing stage actions.
 Of course, most Shakespeare scholars are snickering at nothing.

 - Grokking The Horrorshow: Often credited with inventing a large number of words and using existing words in new ways.
 It is more accurate to say that his works are the earliest written use of these words.
 He might not have actually coined them.